Personality psychologists have divided human personality into five main dimensions. These core dimensions are:

 Wilmot and his team said that the trait refers to an individual’s ability to work hard, stay organized, show self-control and respect for rules, and respond to others.
 They were able to present a quantitative and comprehensive review of its effects in the literature.

-The results show that Conscientiousness shows positive results for ninety-eight percent of the variables, which shows its strong and inescapable influence on the variables.
+The results show that conscientiousness shows positive results for 98 percent of the variables, which shows its strong and inescapable influence on the variables.